-In 1986 a small fleet of driftnet vessels appeared in northern Baja California, Mexico.
-This fishery was stimulated both by the reduction in longline permits and by the local abundance of swordfish and other marketable by-catch products, including several species of large pelagic sharks.
+In 1986 a small fleet of driftnet vessels appeared in northern Baja California (BC), Mexico.
+This fishery was stimulated by the local abundance of swordfish and other marketable bycatch products, including several species of large pelagic sharks.
 These vessels were fiberglass or steel built, with an overall length of 18-25 m and a fish hold capacity of 50-70 t.

-The number of vessels had grown to 20 by 1990, and to 31 by 1993 (Holts and Sosa-Nishizaki 1998).
-These vessels operated out of Ensenada, Baja California, and were similar in design and size (18-25 m) to the U.S. driftnet vessels, operating just 100 km to the north.
+The number of vessels had grown to 20 by 1990 and to 31 by 1993 (Holts and Sosa-Nishizaki 1998).
+These vessels operated out of Ensenada, BC, and were similar in design and size (18-25 m) to the U.S. driftnet vessels, operating just 100 km to the north.
 This fleet targeted sharks, swordfish, tuna, and other pelagic fish.
-Sosa-Nishizaki et al. (1993), Holts et al. (1998), Ulloa-Ramirez et al. (2000), and Sosa-Nishizaki et al. (2002) described in detail the growth of swordfish and sharks fishery along the west coast of Baja California (BC).
+Sosa-Nishizaki et al. (1993), Holts et al. (1998), Ulloa-Ramírez et al. (2000), and Sosa-Nishizaki et al. (2002) described in detail the growth of swordfish and sharks fishery along the west coast of Baja California.

 During the first 20 years, this fleet used surface gillnets as its primary fishing gear.
-The Mexican Official Standard NOM-029-PESC-2006 (DOF 2007) banned driftnets in medium-size vessels (10-27 m length).
+The Mexican Official Standard NOM-029-PESC-2006 (DOF 2007) banned driftnets in mediumsize vessels (10-27 m length).
 By the end of 2009, all vessels switched to longlines and the operational dynamics of the fleet changed drastically.
-The main shark species caught were blue (Prionace glauca), short-fin mako (Isurus oxyrinchus) and thresher (Alopias vulpinus) sharks.
+The main shark species caught were blue (Prionace glauca) and short-fin mako (Isurus oxyrinchus) (Godinez-Padilla et al. 2016).

-In the last decade, the Mexican shark fisheries conducted by medium size commercial longliners from Ensenada, Baja California and particularly from Mazatlán, Sinaloa had expanded its fishery operations towards more oceanic waters in the Mexican Pacific Economic Exclusive Zone (EEZ).
+In the last decade, the Mexican shark fisheries conducted by medium size commercial longliners from Ensenada, BC and particularly from Mazatlán, Sinaloa had expanded its fishery operations towards more oceanic waters in the Mexican Pacific Economic Exclusive Zone (EEZ) with the consequent increase in annual catches and landings.